Home Economics Classes and Courses Overview

 - Human development

 Diet and Meal Planning

 This course covers the planning and organization of family meals.
-Curriculum addresses family size, nutritional needs of family members, economic levels and family schedules.
+The curriculum addresses family size, nutritional needs of family members, economic levels and family schedules.
 Students learn about the meal traditions and requirements of different ethnic backgrounds and ages.
 Recipe writing and critique may be included.
 A lab unit affords students the opportunity to prepare meals under instructor guidance.

 Financial Management for Individuals and Families

 This course explores basic budgeting, use of credit, home buying, insurance, investments and other financially related topics.
-Students learn how to develop personal or family financial plans for their own households, including savings for retirement, college or home buying.
+Students learn how to develop personal or family financial plans for their households, including savings for retirement, college or home buying.
 The class is taught primarily through lecture and discussion.